Shopify/graphql-design-tutorial/TUTORIAL.md

 distinguish between all three states (null/false/true) and that it doesn't indicate a bigger design flaw.*

+*<a href="#user-content-group-related-into-subobjects"
+id="user-content-group-related-into-subobjects">Rule:</a> Group closely-related
-*Rule #6: Group closely-related fields together into subobjects.*
+fields together into subobjects.*

 ### Lists and Pagination